spences10/scottspence.com/posts/2019/10/31/build-an-mdx-blog/index.md

 yarn-error.log" > .gitignore
 ```

-Ok now is a good time to do a `git init` and if you're using VSCode
+Ok now is a good time to do a `git init` and if you're using VS Code
 you'll see the changes reflected in the sidebar.

 ### basic hello world